www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.md

 which can ease the creation phase.

 ## Rating Calculation
+> How does the constraint tree calculate the rating of a solution?

 Let's look at our problem at hand and spot the errors.
 By doing so we can calculate the rating of this instance, because this optimization problem tries to minimize the number of errors,